Vivek-04022001/documentation/plone.app.dexterity/testing/mock-testing.md

     This is *not* a mock object, it's just a class with the required minimum set of attributes, created using the `create_dummy()` helper method from the `MockTestCase` base class.
     We use this type of dummy because we aren't interested in making any assertions on the `presenter` object: it's used as an "input" only.
 -   Next, we create a dummy event.
-    Here we have opted to use a standard implementation from `zope.app.container`.
+    Here we've opted to use a standard implementation from `zope.app.container`.
 -   We then define a few variables that we will use in the various assertions and mock return values: the user data that will form our dummy user search results, and the email data passed to the mail host.
 -   Next, we create mocks for each of the tools that our code needs to look up.
     For each, we use the `expect()` method from `MockTestCase` to make some assertions.